tylerbean/frijolebot/WHATSAPP_INTEGRATION.md

 ## Security Considerations

-1. **Session Data**: Session data is encrypted before storage in Baserow
+1. **Session Data**: Session data is stored locally via Baileys multi-file auth
 2. **QR Codes**: QR codes are sent only to designated admin channels
 3. **Message Content**: Message content is stored in Baserow (if enabled) - consider data retention policies
 4. **Access Control**: Only configured chats are monitored and forwarded